-Bosnia and Herzegovina: Negotiations over state guarantee for TPP Tuzla’s unit 7 end without agreement13.
-December 2019. / SEE Energy News
+Bosnia and Herzegovina: Negotiations over state guarantee for TPP Tuzla’s unit 7 end without agreement, SEE Energy News

 The Energy Community Secretariat and representatives of the Federation of Bosnia and Herzegovina (FBiH) terminated their negotiations related to the construction of unit 7 at coal-fired thermal power plant Tuzla without having reached an agreement.
 The negotiations became futile after the entity signed a guarantee agreement in November, without prior clarification of compliance with Energy Community state aid rules.